carsten-riedel/BlackBytesBox.Manifested.Initialize/README.md

 # BlackBytesBox.Manifested.Initialize

-A library for supporting CICD actions
+A library for supporting CICD actions and PowerShell module management.

-# PowerShell Module Utilities
+## PowerShell Module Utilities

-A small collection of PowerShell functions designed to simplify module and repository management.
-This repo includes:
+A collection of PowerShell functions designed to simplify module and repository management:

-- **Register-LocalGalleryRepository (`rlg`)**
+- **Register-LocalGalleryRepository (`rlgr`)**
-  Ensures a local repository folder exists, removes any pre-existing repository with the same name, and registers a new local repository with a Trusted installation policy.
+  Registers a local PowerShell repository for gallery modules.
+Ensures the specified local repository folder exists, removes any existing repository with the given name, and registers the repository with a Trusted installation policy.

-- **Convert-DateTimeToVersion64SecondsString (`cdv64`)**
-  Converts a UTC DateTime into version components (build, major, minor, revision) using a 64-second granularity for versioning suitable for NuGet packages and assemblies.

 - **Update-ManifestModuleVersion (`ummv`)**
-  Recursively searches for a PSD1 manifest in a directory and updates its ModuleVersion while preserving comments and formatting.
+  Updates the ModuleVersion in a PowerShell module manifest (psd1) file.
+Can work with either a direct file path or recursively search a directory for the first psd1 file.

 - **Update-ModuleIfNewer (`umn`)**
-  Searches the specified repository (default: PSGallery) for a module update and installs it only if a newer version is available, avoiding unnecessary forced downloads.
+  Installs or updates a module from a repository (default: PSGallery) only if a newer version is available.
+Prevents unnecessary downloads when the installed module is already up to date.

-- **Remove-OldModuleVersions**
+- **Remove-OldModuleVersions (`romv`)**
-  Cleans up older installed versions of a module, retaining only the latest version.
+  Removes older versions of an installed PowerShell module, keeping only the latest version.
+Helps clean up local installations accumulated from repeated updates.

+- **Install-UserModule (`ium`)**
+  A wrapper function for Install-Module that ensures modules are installed for the current user scope.

-## Example Commands
+## Example Installation Command

 ```powershell
 powershell -NoProfile -ExecutionPolicy Unrestricted -Command "& {